Basra97/Project1-ACIT-3495/README.md

 3) On success: toast “Upload complete” and redirect to Streaming page
 4) On failure: toast shows the error (no local fallback)

+Optional:
+- The UI captures a single deterministic thumbnail frame client-side (browser-decoding permitting), uploads it to the File service, and includes `thumb` when saving to the Catalog.

 Streaming page:
 - Lists items from Catalog (no sample or local items)
 - Delete removes from Catalog (and attempts to delete the stored file)
+ - Shows a static thumbnail per video; hovering/focusing a card plays a muted looping preview inside the card

 Quick API checks (curl):